 Aim 3: free recall memory task with seizure-blocking stimulation

 In this experiment we will ask the patients to participate in another free recall task.
-During some of the word presentations, we will cause the RNS device to implement its seizure-blocking stimulation protocol.
+During some of the word presentations, we will cause the RNS device to implement its seizure treatment stimulation protocol.
 We will compare the patients’ abilities to recall stimulated vs. unstimulated words, as well as surrounding words on the lists.

 Aim 4: memory-improving stimulation protocol

 Existing RNS stimulation adjustment protocols are designed to minimize the number of seizures patients experience.
 After implanting the RNS device and programming it with a default stimulation protocol, the patients undergo an adjustment period whereby the stimulation parameters must be iteratively recalibrated over a period of dozens of hospital visits.
 The effects of these adjustments, in terms of the number of seizures the patient experiences under the new protocol, inform future adjustments.
-When seizures are eliminated (or reach what is felt to be a minimum occurrence rate), the adjustment period ends.
+The device is usually set to detect and treat electrocorticographic patterns that represent seizure onset patterns.

 We are proposing an adjustment to this procedure, whereby two types of events are measured: seizures and “missed” memory encoding events (i.e. times when the patient’s ongoing hippocampal patterns are sufficiently similar to patterns measured in Aims 1 and 2 during failed encoding).
-While leaving the seizure-blocking protocol intact, we will iteratively adjust a second stimulation protocol (triggered on the neural signature of failed encoding) in an attempt to minimize the number of failed encoding events.
+While leaving the seizure-detecting protocol intact, we will iteratively adjust a second stimulation protocol (triggered on the neural signature of failed encoding) in an attempt to minimize the number of failed encoding events.

 Concluding remarks